-The total number of colors usable for battle sprites isn't 16 actually, but 12.
-Out of the 16 colors, 4 are masked via the system colors used (finger cursor, damage font color, etc).
-Since they do not appear in battle, those last 4 colors can be used for NPCs without worring.
-There is however a Expanded palette Hack that can make use of those colors and allow you to edit them.
-The hack does not expand the sprite to have 16 colors but let you choose which of the 12 you want to assign to the sprite.
+The total number of colors usable for battle sprites actually isn't 16, but 12.
+Out of the 16 colors, 4 are masked by the system colors used in battle (finger cursor, damage font color, etc).
+Those last 4 colors can be used for NPCs without worrying since they do not appear in battle.
+There is, however, an Expanded palette Hack that can make use of those colors and allow you to edit them.
+The hack does not expand the sprite to have 16 colors, but it lets you choose which of the 12 you want to assign to the sprite.

-However using this hack will make characters on palette 4 and 5 display the last 4 colors save/store/character select screens incorrectly.
-This is due to the last 4 colors of palette 4 being temporarily overwritten by the color of the status ailment on the menu screen and the last 4 colors of palette 5 being used for the color of the cursor.
+However, using this hack will make the last four colors of a character using palette four or five display incorrectly on the save/store/character select screens.
+This is because the last 4 colors of palette 4 are temporarily overwritten by the color of the status ailment on the menu screen, and the last 4 colors of palette 5 are used for the color of the cursor.